dagger/dagger/docs/current/guides/757394-use-services.md

 Service containers come with the following built-in features:

-- Service containers are started just-in-time, deduped, and stopped when no longer needed
+- Service containers are started just-in-time, de-duplicated, and stopped when no longer needed
 - Service containers are health checked prior to running clients
 - Service containers are given an alias for the client container to use as its hostname